tauri-apps/tauri-docs/website/docs/usage/integration.md

 ```

 <div class="alert alert--info" role="alert">
-Note: You can install tauri as both a local and a global dependency.
+Note: You can install Tauri as both a local and a global dependency, but we recommend installing it locally.
 </div>
 <br/>

-2. Check `tauri info` to make sure you have everything you need:
+### 2. Check `tauri info` to Make Sure Everything Is Set up Properly:

 ```
-local:  yarn tauri info / npm run tauri info
+local install:  yarn tauri info / npm run tauri info global install: tauri info
-global: tauri info
 ```

 Which should return something like:

 ```
 Operating System - Darwin(16.7.0) - darwin/x64